folio-org/okapi/doc/guide.md

 #### Upgrading
 When a module gets upgraded to a new version, it happens separately for each tenant.
 Some tenants may not wish to upgrade in the middle of a busy season, others may want to have everything in the latest version.
+The process starts by Okapi deploying the new version of the module, while the old one is running too.
+Then various tenants can upgrade to the new version, one at a time.

 The actual upgrade happens by Okapi disabling the old version of the module, and enabling the new one, in the same call.
-The module sees a request to the `/_/tenant` interface, with both old and new version number given as a parameter.
-This is a signal to it to look at its data (still, for that one tenant!), and upgrade what needs to be upgraded. j
+The module sees a request to the `/_/tenant` interface, with both old and new module id given as a parameter, including its version.
+This is a signal to it to look at its data (still, for that one tenant!), and upgrade what needs to be upgraded.

-(TODO - Semantic versioning, breaking changes, default values, etc)
+Upgrading large amounts of data to a newer schema can be slow.
+We are thinking about a way to make it happen asynchronously, but that is not even designed yet.
+(TODO).

+We are using semantic versioning, see [Versioning and Dependencies](#versioning-and-dependencies)

 #### Disabling
 (TODO - We have not quite decided our policy about disabling modules, deleting